stone-payments/vsts-task-envvar/README.md

-# Remote environment variable VSTS Build Task
+# Set environment variable VSTS Build Task

-Tfs build task that allows setting environment variables remotely through WinRM.
+VSTS build/release task that allows setting environment variables remotely through WinRM or in the current host when using Deployment Groups.

-You can choose between User or Machine level.
+You can choose between User or Machine level environment vars.